dnouri/dsr-2015/mlf/README.rst

   defined in the configuration file.
 The model with the best score is then pickled to disk.

+- *train* trains the model defined in the configuration file.

 - *evaluate* allows to evaluate a trained model (created by running *search*) on the held-out test set defined in the configuration file.
   It will plot a confusion matrix and print a classification report.